 Beneficial Microorganisms

-Beneficial microorganisms are very important components of living soils and dramatically improve productivity of the soil-plant ecosystem: they help cycle nutrients and convey them to the plants, protect against predators and diseases, stimulate germination, regulate humidity, and break down organic inputs.
+Beneficial microorganisms are very important components of living soils and dramatically improve productivity of the soil-plant ecosystem: they increase access to soil nutrients, break down organic inputs, help cycle nutrients and convey them to the plants, mitigate adverse conditions and support plants through stress, protect against predators and diseases, stimulate germination and emergence, enhance transplant survival and resiliency, help regulating humidity, and support carbon capture.
 Conversely, a healthy soil microbiome can reduce the need for fertilizers and watering.
-For instance

 - rhizobium bacteria capture nitrogen to transfer it to the plant